wwi21seb-projekt/Client_BubbleMatee/README.md

 Before starting, ensure the following is completed:

 - **Docker Installation**: Verify that Docker is correctly installed on your system.
+- **NPM Installation**: Verify that NPM is correctly installed on your system.

 ## 🚀 **Workflow Steps**